fortedigital/EpiResponsivePicture/README.md

 If you want to have custom logic of creating `<picture>` or `<source>` elements you can register your own implementations of `ISourceTagBuilderProvider` and/or `IPictureTagBuilderProvider` which can produce your own builders.

 ## How to start using React
-Apart from nuget there is npm package published which contains React component which can be used as a equivalent for `<picture>` element byt for React.
+Apart from nuget there is npm package published (`optimizely-responsive-picture`) which contains React component which can be used as a equivalent for `<picture>` element but for React.
 The details provided above are still valid form the conceptual perspective.
 Below code snippet for React can be found:

 ```
   const model = {